dearalsa/dearalsa/README.md

 ## ᵔ ᵕ ᵔ ABOUT ME

 **I enjoy creating things for the web with a soft and simple touch, focusing on clean visuals, smooth interactions, and small details that make a website feel comfortable to explore.
-I'm constantly learning, experimenting, and turning ideas into meaningful digital experiences at my own pace 𓂃♡**
+I'm constantly learning, experimenting, and turning ideas into meaningful digital experiences at my own pace.**